ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 Create filesystems and mount them in the correct order.

-We will be mounting EFI at /efi instead of /boot so the kernel is also encrypted.
-In the original tutorial we mounted it on /boot which is fine for a non-encrypted setup but for a LUKS setup it leaves the kernel vulnerable to be replaced by a malicious actor when outside encrypted space:
+We will be mounting EFI at /efi instead of /boot so the kernel can also be encrypted after we set up our UKIs with SecureBoot and TPM2 is enabled.

+In the original tutorial we mounted it on /boot which is fine for a non-encrypted setup but for a LUKS + SecureBoot setup it leaves the kernel vulnerable to be replaced by a malicious actor when outside encrypted space:

 ```bash
 # Format partitions